github/codeql-coding-standards/docs/design/guideline_recategorization.md

 | Advisory   | Violations are reported unless there exists an applicable deviation. |
 | Disapplied | Violations are not reported.                                         |

-The SARIF rewriting will update the category of a guideline in a SARIF result file by updating the necessary tag information of a query.
+The SARIF rewrite updates the guideline category  in a SARIF result file by updating the query's tag information.

-### Guideline Recategorization Plan specification
+### Guideline Recategorization Plan

-The Guideline Recategorization Plan specification will build upon the configuration specification introduced for deviations by adding the additional primary section `guideline-recategorizations` to the `codeql-standards.yml` configuration file.
+The GRE builds upon the configuration specification introduced for deviations by adding the additional primary section `guideline-recategorizations` to the `codeql-standards.yml` configuration file.
 The `guideline-recategorizations` section will be a series of compact mappings in YAML with the keys:

-- `rule-id` - the rule identifier that is recategorized.
+- `rule-id` - the recategorized rule identifier.
 - `category` - the category assigned to the rule identified by rule-id

 Note: We specify the recategorization based on the rule-id instead of the query-id.
 This can be revised if feedback requires more fine-grained recategorization.